All Episodes

 I see.

-Technical, and they have the worst conceivable Local commercials, you can imagine.
+Anyhow, this station has many problems, technical, and they have the worst conceivable local commercials you can imagine.

-Well, you know, if I were you I would be very careful about slamming your local affiliate or you may end up with none at all.
+Well, you know, if I were you, I would be very careful about slamming your local affiliate, or you may end up with none at all.

 Well, none would be better than this.